 Go Review Archive

-Go Review Archive is a three-DVD set of all 164 issues (15000+ pages) of Go Review magazine in PDF format.
+Go Review Archive is a digital version of all 184 issues (15000+ pages) of Go Review.
 It's usable on any device able to view PDFs, and provides full-search capability.
-It is available for purchase at on-line fulfillment agency Kunaki, at http://kunaki.com/MSales.asp?PublisherId=123009&PP=1.
-Kunaki ships everywhere in the world at favorable rates.
+It is available for purchase and download (~10GB) at http://store.payloadz.com/go?id=2659942/

-The early issues on Disc 1 and 2 provide an invaluable glimpse into the Japanese go world of half a century ago, as the Japanese reached out to spread their beloved game across the world.
-Disc 3, on the other hand, contains the meatier quarterly issues of higher editorial standard, at the same level as Go World.
+The early issues provide an invaluable glimpse into the Japanese go world of more than half a century ago, as the Japanese reached out to spread their beloved game across the world.
+Towards the end of the series come the meatier quarterly issues of higher editorial standard, at the same level as Go World.

 Go Review Archive is an offering from Kiseido's digital content arm, Kiseido Digital.